 Payor vs. Payee – What’s The Difference?

 Mastering the art of accounting is one of the most frequent challenges small business owners struggle with tackling.
-But overcoming the accounting hurdle is pivotal, and knowing how to reference and define terms correctly will prevent bookkeeping errors that could otherwise put a business in jeopardy.
+One of the keys of overcoming the accounting hurdle is being able to define as many standard accounting terms as possible, two of which are “payor” and “payee.”

-By the end of this article, you will be able to understand the difference between a payor and a payee, including how to define each term.
+By the end of this article, you will be able to easily understand the difference between a payor and a payee, how to define each term, and see an example of a transaction involving a payor and payee.

 Payor vs. Payee: Definitions